annolangen/fem-comments/README.md

 ### Useful resources

 - [Tailwind docs](https://tailwindcss.com/docs/flex) - This searchable, official documentation is precise and concise.
-- [Lit-html](https://lit.dev/docs/templates/expressions) - You can get really far with just lit-html's template literals and event expressions.
-But then some simple things get complicated.
-For example, the distinction between attributes and properties, and referencing the DOM node for focus or peer input.
+- [Lit-html](https://lit.dev/docs/templates/expressions) - The documentation is excellent.
+While its core concepts (template literals and event expressions) are very powerful and easy to grasp, the docs help with more nuanced topics.
+For instance, they explain the distinction between attribute and property bindings and address how to reference a DOM element that is not an event target.